 This Roasted Tomato White Bean Stew is spicy, hearty, and comforting!
 It's made with healthy pantry ingredients and is great for meal prep and freezing!

 When it's chilly outside, you can bet that this Roasted Tomato White Bean Stew will bring you the comfort you need.
-Especially if served with some crusty bread on the side!
+Especially if served with some crusty bread or naan on the side!

 This recipe is vegan, gluten-free, and packed with plant-based protein.
 Just 45 minutes stand between you and this flavorful and warming dish!

 Ingredients and notes

 - Broth: Either homemade or store-bought.
 If you don't have it you can use a bouillon cube that is dissolved in water.